BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Results and Discussion

 \subsection{Pulsation Properties and the Stellar Clock}

-Analysis of the \textit{TESS} photometry (Figure~\ref{fig:lc}) reveals BE~Lyn as a multi-periodic pulsator.
-We identify 37 significant frequencies, comprising 7 independent modes and 30 harmonics or combination frequencies (Figure~\ref{fig:spectra}, Table~\ref{tab:freqs}).
-The two dominant frequencies, $f_0 = 10.4309 \pm 0.0005$ c/d and $f_1 = 13.4226 \pm 0.0005$ c/d, exhibit a period ratio of $P_1/P_0 = 0.777$, unambiguously identifying them as the fundamental and first-overtone radial modes, respectively.
-The fundamental mode amplitude dominates the light curve, exceeding that of the first overtone by a factor of $\sim45$ and the remaining independent modes by factors $>700$ (Figure~\ref{fig:spectra}).
-This clear amplitude hierarchy renders the $f_0$ pulsation a remarkably clean and stable clock, enabling the application of the classical $O-C$ method to detect minute orbital perturbations with negligible contamination from multi-periodic effects.
-The five additional independent frequencies ($f_2$--$f_6$), residing in the $9-17$ c/d range with low amplitudes, are likely non-radial p-modes.
+Analysis of the \textit{TESS} photometry reveals BE~Lyn as a multi-periodic pulsator.
+We identify 32 significant frequencies, comprising 7 independent modes and 25 harmonics or combination frequencies (see Appendix~\ref{app:photometry} for more details).
+The two dominant frequencies, $f_0 = 10.4309 \pm 0.0005$ c/d and $f_1 = 13.4226 \pm 0.0005$ c/d, exhibit a period ratio $P_1/P_0 = 0.777$, unambiguously identifying them as the fundamental and first-overtone radial modes, respectively \citep{Xue2023}.
+The amplitude of the fundamental mode dominates the light curve, exceeding that of the first overtone by a factor of $\sim45$ and those of the remaining independent modes by factors $>700$.
+This clear amplitude hierarchy makes the $f_0$ pulsation an exceptionally clean and stable clock, enabling the classical $O-C$ method to detect minute orbital perturbations with negligible contamination from multi-periodic effects.
+The five additional independent frequencies ($f_2$--$f_6$), which lie in the $9-17$ c/d range with low amplitudes, are likely non-radial p-modes.
 This rich pulsation spectrum establishes BE~Lyn as a promising target for future detailed asteroseismic modeling.